Best Break Cues in 2026: Hit Hard Without Wrecking Your Playing Cue

 The cue is half the equation.
 Mechanics are the other half.

 Grip the cue loosely.
 A death grip on the butt creates tension in your forearm that slows your stroke.
 The fastest break strokes come from a relaxed grip that tightens naturally at the moment of impact.
-Think about throwing a ball: you don’t squeeze the ball, you accelerate through the release.

 The Bottom Line